 Janet Gaynor

 After retiring from acting in 1939, Gaynor married film costume designer Adrian, with whom she had a son.
 She briefly returned to acting in films and television in the 1950s and later became an accomplished oil painter.
-In 1980, Gaynor made her Broadway debut in the stage adaptation of the 1971 film Harold and Maude, and appeared in the touring theatrical production of On Golden Pond in February 1982.
+In 1980, Gaynor made her Broadway debut in the stage adaptation of the 1971 film Harold and Maude, and appeared in the touring theatrical production of On Golden Pond.
+She died on September 14, 1984 from health complications caused by injuries sustained in a 1982 automobile accident.

 Biography from the Wikipedia article Janet Gaynor.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.